HIMA-ALAYISTES – An observatory on the roof of the world

 Exhibition – report – conference

-Nepal's Everest Valley is under pressure from climate change, pollution and tourism.
-At an altitude of 5,000 metres, French scientists are on a series of missions to measure the impact of these environmental changes on the water resources of this Asian region.
-For a variety of reasons linked to working conditions and the geographical context (difficult access, altitude, earthquakes, GLOF), accurate, long-term hydro-climatic observation data are still scarce in the Himalayan valleys.
+The Everest Valley in Nepal is under pressure from climate change, pollution, and tourism.
+At an altitude of 5,000 meters, French scientists are conducting a series of missions to measure the impact of these environmental changes on water resources in this region of Asia.
+For various reasons related to working conditions and the geographical context (difficult access, altitude, earthquakes, GLOFs), there is currently little accurate, long-term hydro-climatic observation data available for the Himalayan valleys.

-It is in this context that, since 2010, researchers from Montpellier have been working on a multidisciplinary program to carry out a systematic hydrological study of the Khumbu region of Nepal, at the foot of the world's highest peak.
+It is within this context that, since 2010, researchers from Montpellier have been conducting a systematic hydrological study of the Khumbu region of Nepal, at the foot of the world's highest peak, as part of a multidisciplinary program.

 Gazette Café